DiegoRubiok1/Classical_fields/README.md

 # Classical_fields
-Classical fields simulation using pyxel to graph it!
+Classical fields simulation using pygame to graph it!